 Author’s Take on The Zone diet: Though dieters might find it easy to follow because of the ratio and broad range of allowed foods, it should be noted that The Zone diet does not allow the intake of carbohydrates as required.
 A balanced diet includes 50-70% carbs.
 Also, the amount of fat and protein recommended is way beyond the usual diet.

-GM Diet: was designed by General Motors for its employees, to make them feel light and lose weight.
-The diet is very much similar to cabbage soup diet; the most prominent difference being the absence of cabbage soup in the diet and an option for vegetarians.
+The diet was designed by General Motors for its employees, to make them feel light and lose weight.
+The diet is very much similar to cabbage soup diet.
+The most prominent difference being the absence of cabbage soup in the diet and an option for vegetarians.

-Day One: fruits (except banana).
-Day Two: vegetables.
-Day Three: Fruits (except banana) and vegetables (no potato).
-Day Four: Bananas (not more than eight) and Milk (3 glasses).
-Day Five: Beef* and Tomatoes (not more than six).
-Day Six: Beef* and Vegetables.
-Day Seven: Brown rice, fresh fruit juices and vegetables. *beef can be replaced with rice in case of vegetarians.
+First One: fruits (except banana).
+Second Day: vegetables.
+Third Day: Fruits (except banana) and vegetables (no potato).
+Fourth Day: Bananas (not more than eight) and Milk (3 glasses).
+Fifth Day: Beef* and Tomatoes (not more than six).
+Sixth Day: Beef* and Vegetables.
+Seventh Day: Brown rice, fresh fruit juices and vegetables. *beef can be replaced with rice in case of vegetarians.

 Author’s Take on GM Diet: The diet being strict with abstinence from carbohydrates / proteins / fats (energy providers) might make people weak and dizzy.
 There are very high chances of gain in weight after reverting back to a regular diet.
 It also becomes monotonous eating the same kinds of foods the entire day.
 Replacing beef with brown rice seems a little odd as beef is rich in protein and fat while rice is carb-rich food.

-Blood Group Diet: the diet was designed by Dr D’Adamo which follows the approach that our diet should suit our blood type i.e. A, B, AB & O. The diet specifies foods / food groups based on our blood group with the reasoning that unfavourable foods can produce adverse reactions and thus can harm the body.
+The diet was designed by Dr D’Adamo which follows the approach that our diet should suit our blood type i.e. A, B, AB & O. The diet specifies foods / food groups based on our blood group.
+The reasoning that unfavourable foods can produce adverse reactions and thus can harm the body.

 According to Dr D’Adamo, people with A blood group should follow a vegetarian diet and he advises them to stay away from meats.